OracleCPS/GG4BigData/CloudWorkshop_GG4BD_600.md

 default_authentication_plugin=mysql_native_password
 ```

-### STEP 4: Goldengate Replicat Setup for base extract and pump for all the labs and .
+### STEP 4: Goldengate Extract Setup for base extract and pump for all the labs and .

 1. Configuring the Primary Extract .